rapid-lang/rapid/LRM/README.md

 ```
 func keys() list<T>
 ```
 Returns a list of all keys in the dictionary on which it is called.
+The type of the returned list is that of the type of the keys in the dictionary.

 ```
 dict<string, string> d = {"Dog" : "cat", "Cow" : "Pig"}

-d.is_empty() 	// false
-e.is_empty() 	// true
+d.keys() 	// ["Dog", "Cow"]

 ```